 Full-time graduate students may obtain hourly employment from various campus entities.
-Such employment is accommodated under a Work Authorization (WA).
-During the fall and spring semesters, students holding a WA must satisfactorily complete at least 9 credits of approved (upper division or graduate) coursework.
-In the summer, students holding a WA must satisfactorily complete at least 6 credits of approved (upper division or graduate) coursework.
-The only exception is made one time, in a student's final semester, with a reduced registration approval from the Center for Graduate Studies, when 6 credits of approved (upper division or graduate) coursework must be completed; for information on accommodation for reduced registration for full-time students, see the section on Course Loads.
-When classes are in session, students on WA may work no more than 20 hours per week on all on-campus employment.
-As one example, if you have a 1⁄2-time RA and a

-WA, you may work for only 10 hours on the WA, since you are obligated for 10 hours to your RA.
+Such employment is accommodated under a Student Work Authorization (SWA).
+During the fall and spring semesters, students holding a SWA must satisfactorily complete at least 9 credits of approved (upper division or graduate) coursework.
+To work during the summer, students must be taking at least three credit hours in the summer session or be preregistered for the fall courses.
+The only exception is made one time, in a student's final semester, with a reduced registration approval from the Center for Graduate Studies., For information on accommodation for reduced registration for full- time students, see the section on Course Loads.
+When classes are in session, students on SWA may work no more than 20 hours per week on all on-campus employment.
+As one example, if you have a 1⁄4-time RA and a SWA, you may work for only 10 hours on the WA, since you are obligated for 10 hours to your RA.
 Working more than this maximum may be cause for dismissal from your job.

 During the summer, students may have on-campus jobs unrelated to their degrees and avoid the necessity of registration if the benefits of employment are financial and not directly related to their degree progress or research project.
-A student who is: 1) not in residence for the summer, but is 2) preregistered as a full time student for the fall semester, may qualify for a Work Authorization (on-campus employment up to 40 hours per week).
-The student's academic advisor must indicate that, to the best of their knowledge, the on-campus employment is unrelated to degree progress and that the student will not be using the facilities or staff of the Institute during the summer semester.
+A student who is: 1) not in residence for the summer, but is 2) preregistered as a full time student for the fall semester, may qualify for a Student Work Authorization (on-campus employment up to 40 hours per week).
+The student's academic advisor must indicate that, to the best of their knowledge, the on- campus employment is unrelated to degree progress and that the student will not be using the facilities or staff of the Institute during the summer semester.